EndPointCorp/end-point-blog/2016/06/the-merchant-login-id-or-password-is.md

 Authorize.net has disabled the RC4 cipher suite on their test server.
 Their production server update will follow soon.
 So, in order to ensure your, or your client’s, site(s) do not experience any interruption in payment processing it is wise to place a test order in the Authorize.net test environment.

 The projects I was testing were all [Spree](https://spreecommerce.com/) Gem (2.1.x).
-The Spree Gem uses the [ActiveMerchant ](https://github.com/activemerchant/active_merchant)Gem (in Spree 2.1.x it’s ActiveMerchant version 1.34.x).
+The Spree Gem uses the [ActiveMerchant](https://github.com/activemerchant/active_merchant)Gem (in Spree 2.1.x it’s ActiveMerchant version 1.34.x).
 Spree allows you to sign into the admin and select which server your Authorize.net payment method will hit- production or test.
 There is another option for selecting a “Test *Mode*” transaction.
 The difference between a test **server** transaction and a test **mode** transaction is explained quite succinctly on the [Authorize.net documentation](http://developer.authorize.net/hello_world/testing_guide/).
 To summarize it, test **server** transactions are never sent to financial institutions for processing but are stored in Authorize.net (so you can see their details).
 Transactions in test **mode** however are not stored and return a transaction ID of zero.

-I wanted to use my Authorize.net test account to ensure my clients were ready for the RC4 Cypher Suite disablement.
+I wanted to use my Authorize.net test account to ensure my clients were ready for the RC4 cipher suite disablement.
 I ran across a few strange things.
 First, for three sites, no matter what I did, I kept getting errors saying my Authorize.net account was either inactive or I was providing the wrong credentials.
 I signed in to Authorize.net and verified my account was active.
 I triple checked the credentials, they were right.
 So, I re-read the Spree docs thinking that perhaps I needed to use a special word or format to actually use the test server (“test” versus “Test” or something like that).

 Below is a screenshot of the test payment method I had created and was trying to use.